-The proposal is considered to be inconsistent with these zone objectives relating to rural character as insufficient information has been submitted the application to determine whether adverse impacts would occur to the rural character of the land.
+The proposal is considered to be inconsistent with the zone objectives relating to rural character as insufficient information has been submitted the application to determine whether adverse impact would occur to the rural character of the land.
 Specifically, a bulk earthworks plan and landscaping plan have not been provided to detail the final form of the land.
-Moreover, insufficient information has been provided in the acoustic and air quality impact assessment reports to determine the impacts the proposal may have regarding noise emission and air quality.
-Accordingly, impacts to rural character are unknown.
+Without any landscaping or selective tree retention proposed, the site would be an entirely cleared site containing a flood mound, devoid of any vegetation or structures, which is not considered to be consistent with the character of the locality.